 Factors like weather changes can be tough to avoid altogether, but you can implement practices to protect your skin from the sun — and focus on what you can control, not what you can’t.

-Harsh skin care ingredients can be quite irritating to red, sensitive skin.
-So, if you’re looking to improve your rosacea symptoms, it may be time to clean out your skin care cabinet.
-Harsh ingredients like preservatives, drying alcohols, and fragrances can easily hide in products that look totally natural and harmless!
+Harsh skin care ingredients can be quite irritating to people with facial redness and sensitive skin, which means it may be time to clean out your skin care cabinet.
+Drying alcohols and fragrances can easily hide in products that look totally natural and harmless!

-With rosacea-prone skin, it may be best to look out for and avoid:
+With persistent facial redness, it may be best to look out for and avoid: